kavrillon/fo-monitoring/README.md

 Monitoring of Frontend sprints with reporting per week and per project.

 # Next things
+- year management: one board per year, store in conf.
+By default the current year is shown, possibility to select year in the left menu
 - delivery:
     infos: imple duration / review duration
-- log
+- log & perf testing
-- pagination

 # To implement
 ### New functionalities
 - add trello account in the left menu
-- welcome page
 - empty page
 - PWA: test on Android & Chrome & Windows
 - swipe management
 - home page: add data for projects
-- year management: one board per year, store in conf.
-By default the current year is shown, possibility to select year in the left menu
 - weeks: problem on  total not about 100%
-- product page: get data for product
-    - based on regex on []: templates, V3, V2
-- support page: get data for support
-    - based on regex on [], Jeremie, Laetitia, etc.

 ### Technical
+- pagination
 - PWA: debug on iOS
-- JS 15000 fois trop gros
+- JS generated optimization
 - inline critical css
 - release: how to do minor/major releases ?
 - PWA testing: perfs of appshell/cache
 - `willchange` review
-- to test: deploy:ghPages when bower deps (for this reactivate bower in gulp tasks imagemin, 6to5, build & co)
 - to test: livereload: images
 - postcss ?